 How do we know when alcohol and/or drug use has become a problem for us?
 What is a substance use problem?
-Alcohol or drug problems arise when you, a family member or friend, are drinking or using drugs in an amount that may be harmful, illegal or impair any part of your life.
-Maybe you have had arguments with family, friends or loved ones about drinking or substance use.
+Alcohol or drug problems arise when drinking or using drugs, both prescribed and illegal, in an amount that may be harmful or impair any area of life.
+Maybe you have had arguments with family, friends or loved ones about, or during, drinking alcohol or other substance use.
 You might have gotten into trouble at school, work, received a DWI/DUI or have been charged with possession of an illegal drug.

 An alcohol or drug “problem” often begins far before it is recognized as a problem.
-No matter one’s opinion of severity, using illegal drugs, even marijuana, is a criminal behavior according to state and federal laws.
+No matter one’s opinion of severity, using illegal drugs, even marijuana, is a criminal behavior according to North Carolina and federal laws.
 Consuming or possessing prescription medications that are not prescribed specifically to you is an illegal act.
-Is your life the best it can be while drinking or using other substances?

 For alcohol, identifying a substance use problem is sometimes not simple because it is legal for people aged 21.
 How to know if it’s a problem?
 One way is to watch our for heavy drinking episodes, sometimes referred to as “binge drinking.”
 Binge drinking can be dangerous.
 Binge drinking is typically considered consuming 4 measured drinks for a male, 3 measured drinks for a female.
 A measured drink is 1.5 oz 80 proof liquor, 12 oz of standard American beer, or 1 5 oz glass of non-fortified wine.